-- 1 From the Configurations menu, click Resource Library. - 2 Click Choose File, and then browse to the file.
+- 1 From the Configurations menu, click Resource Library. - 2 Click Import > Choose File, and then browse to the file.

-Note: Only firmware files (.fls), application packages (.zip), and CA certificates (.pem) can be imported.
+Note: Only firmware files (.fls), application packages or configuration bundles (.zip), CA certificates (.pem), and universal configuration files (.ucf) can be imported.